integrateddatasvc/agency-registry/README.md

 **THIS PROJECT IS IN EARLY DEVELOPMENT STAGE**

+## Overview

-This project aims at compiling information around government agencies, data archives, research centers, and other organizations producing and publishing statistical and scientific data, with a focus on documenting coverage and data access mechanisms.
+This project aims at compiling information around government agencies, data archives, research centers, and other organizations producing and publishing statistical and scientific data.
+Our objective is to complement other registries, that tend to focus on agency identification and profile, by capturing additional information about the agencies services and data access mechanisms. offers.
+A key aspect of this project is further to ensure this information is available in machine actionable formats, to enable discovery and automation.

+Note that the term agency is broad and can also include in some cases initiatives or projects (such as open government data)

+To browse the registry, please visit [https://integrateddatasvc.github.io/agency-registry/](https://integrateddatasvc.github.io/agency-registry/)

+## How it works

+- The ```_data``` directory is the root of the registry.
+It groups agencies based on their geographic location or coverage (e.g. country, international, etc.)

+- Each agency has a dedicated directory that contains a collection of YAML files storing various pieces of information (metadata) about it:

+  - ids.yaml: holds a list of know unique identifiers for the agency (from other registries)
+  - geo.yaml: describes geographical coverage of the agency
+  - services.yaml: web sites, data catalog, data web services, newsfeed
+  - social.yaml: social networks account identifiers and information

+- Schemas for these files can be found in the project /schemas directory (note that the canonical version is maintained in YAML format)

+- The ```ids.yaml``` file is used by the ```utils\updater.py``` script to automatically harvest existing metadata from external registries and store under the ```external``` sub-directory.

+- Various scripts are used to generate content driving the registry minimalistic [web site](https://integrateddatasvc.github.io/agency-registry/) powered by Jekyll.

+## Where are we?
+*Last updated 2021-06-23*

+### Progress

+This project is in its very initial stage and at this time have:

+- Defined rough schemas for the registry files
+- Identified the following agency registries, with Wikidata being the most comprehensive and machine actionable: Coessref, FundRef, GRID, ISNI, OrgRef, ROR, Wikidata
+- Captured initial metadata for government agencies in the U.S., national statistical offices around the globe, a few regional and international organizations, and select data.gov sites.
+Our initial focus has been on identifiers, social networks, and newsfeeds
+- Completed an initial scan of [CKAN](https://ckan.org/) based catalog services

+### Roadmap

+Our current objectives include:

+- Involving the community to help maintain and enhance the registry content
+  - Continue to compile information on CKAN powered data catalogs
+  - Compile information on Dataverse powered data catalogs around the globe
+- Leveraging the registry machine actionable catalog to globally discover existing and new data, and potentially develop unified DCAT compliant APIs
+- Leveraging the registry RSS/atom newsfeed information to drive aggregated news services and APIs
+- Investigating potential integration with Wikidata (automated contribution and extensions)
+- Investigating how to align on various recommendations of the FAIR initiative, in particular [FAIR implementation profiles (FIPS)](https://www.go-fair.org/how-to-go-fair/fair-implementation-profile/) and [FAIR Digital Objects (FDOs)](https://fairdo.org/).

+# SECTIONS BELOW TO BE REWORKED

 This includes:
 - Organization profile: web site, location, contact information
 - Geospatial coverage: what is the geographical level the organization (global, regional, national, subnational, city) and its area of operation
 - Sector: social, health, education, hard sciences
 - Role: producer, archive, research, funding, other
-- Nature: government (national/local), acadmic, non-profit, commercial, international org, joint projects,  consortium, foundation
+- Nature: government (national/local), academic, non-profit, commercial, international org, joint projects,  consortium, foundation
 - Data access policies / modalities
 - Availability of data catalogs and APIS

-The term agency is broad and can also include in some cases initiatives or projects (such as open government data)

-To browse the registry, please visit [https://integrateddatasvc.github.io/agency-registry/](https://integrateddatasvc.github.io/agency-registry/)

-## How this works?
-- Each agency has a dedicated directory that contains files storing various pieces of information (metadata) about it.
-- A metadata file has a well defined structure and content (schema) and is typically stored in a YAML, JSON, or XML.
-- The files follow specific naming conventions to indentify its origin and schema (content)

-The following files are maintained in this project:
-- ids.yaml: list of know unique identifiers for the agency
-- geo.yaml: level and geographical coverage of the agency
-- services.yaml: web sites, data catalog, data web services, newsfeed
-- social.yaml: social networkk account identifiers and info

-JSON schemas for these files can be found in the project /schemas directory. **Note that the canonical version is maintained in YAML format**.

-The ids.yaml file is used by scripts to automatically harvest and updated metadata from external sources.

-The following files are harvested and stored in the ```<agency>/external``` directory:
-- ror.json
-- isni.xml

-The following files are generated from the available metadata and stored in the docs directory:

-- (todo)

-### How to add an agency
+## How to contribute?
 - Create a directory in the relevant catalog under the registry
 - Create an ids.yaml file, with at least its ROR identifier
 - Run the updater script in the utils directory: `python updater.py <group>/<agency>`